torpago/mqt-client/docs/FeeResponse.md

 ### NewFeeResponse

-`func NewFeeResponse(active bool, amount float32, createdTime time.Time, currencyCode string, lastModifiedTime time.Time, name string, token string, ) *FeeResponse`
+`func NewFeeResponse(active bool, amount decimal.Decimal, createdTime time.Time, currencyCode string, lastModifiedTime time.Time, name string, token string, ) *FeeResponse`

 NewFeeResponse instantiates a new FeeResponse object This constructor will assign default values to properties that have it defined,